AdamDavisDeveloper/adams-portfolio/README.md

 I've made a few of these and ended up hating them all so this one might not be different. 🗿 <br>
 Excited to be using TS, React, and Vite for this one though. <br>
 Live link coming soon.

+### To Do
+- Make nav menu with animations
+- Write AboutMe paragraph
+- Add resume to AboutMe
+- Make a contact form and add recaptcha
+- Design and make a projects page